Help us improve your experience.

 Unlike the standard commit model, the default ephemeral commit model executes commit synchronize operations asynchronously.
 The requesting Routing Engine commits the ephemeral configuration and emits a commit complete notification without waiting for the other Routing Engine to first synchronize and commit the configuration.
 Devices that use high availability features require that the primary and backup Routing Engines are synchronized in case of a failover.
 However, there can be situations in which an asynchronous commit synchronize operation can be interrupted and fail to synchronize the ephemeral configuration to the other Routing Engine.

-On devices running Junos OS Release 21.1R1 or later and devices running Junos OS Evolved, you can configure the ephemeral database to execute commit synchronize operations using a synchronous commit model, similar to that used by the static configuration database.
-In the synchronous commit model:
+On devices running Junos OS Release 21.1R1 or later and devices running Junos OS Evolved, you can configure the ephemeral database to use a synchronous commit model for commit synchronize operations, similar to the model used by the static configuration database.

-Synchronous commit operations are slower than asynchronous commit operations, but they provide better assurance that the ephemeral configuration is synchronized between Routing Engines.
-The synchronous commit model enables you to use the ephemeral database with greater reliability on devices that also use high availability features.
+Synchronous commit operations are slower than asynchronous commit operations, but they provide better assurance that the ephemeral configuration is synchronized across Routing Engines and across Virtual Chassis members.
+Thus, the synchronous commit model enables you to use the ephemeral database with greater reliability on devices that also use high availability features.

 As is the case for the static configuration database, even with the synchronous commit synchronize model, there can be rare circumstances in which the device commits an updated ephemeral configuration on the backup Routing Engine but fails to complete the commit on the primary Routing Engine resulting in the configurations being out of synchronization.